Beginner-safe · Singapore pantry · no shame

 Steps

-3. Cook garlic gently until pale gold, not brown.
-Add chilli flakes.
+4. Cook garlic gently until pale gold, not brown.
+If garlic races, pull pan off heat.

 25 minvegetarian~SGD 3–5/serve